simioyin222/PROGRESS/README.md

 ## 2:15 pm stil watching videos taking notes notes on previous clicks and downloading software for practice
 ## 3:50 pm still watching videos and taking notes software finally downloaded to practice or try a little while watching gonna switch gears into linkdein certs and start on those - its only one month trial so i will probably work on those this weekend and next week while fixing up project.
 ## 5:25 PM had meeting with you , took late late lunch , contituned watching videos and started re organzing my resources to study/get certfiications from on linkdein so on monday i have a plan and bookmark folders of what to do and what i am doing , gonna make next week schedule right now then go back to watching videos
+## 10:30 am (8:30 anm pst) Applying to all 10 jobs on indeed for weekend training and weekend work regards to programming here are some just to show proof:
+Social Media Coordinatorjob description opens in a new window Northern Peak
+Lake Barrington, IL,
+UI/UX Designer for Mobile Gamejob description opens in a new window The Third Cartel
+Remote
+TELUS International AI Inc logo
+Online Data Researchjob description opens in a new window TELUS International AI Inc
+Remote
+Software Developer Web Applicationsjob description opens in a new window NetStrive Consulting, LLC
+Lombard, IL
+Software Engineers/Programmersjob description opens in a new window MatrixSea
+Tinley Park, IL
+UX/Web Developerjob description opens in a new window ReVamp Wholesale
+Chicago, IL
+DataAnnotation logo
+Software Developer - AI Trainer (Contract)job description opens in a new window DataAnnotation
+Aurora, IL
+Frontend Engineerjob description opens in a new window CEEK Virtual Reality
+Chicago, IL
+Cogent Infotech Corporation logo
+Java Developer Recent Graduates - Entry Level Positionsjob description opens in a new window Cogent Infotech Corporation
+Chicago, IL
+DataAnnotation logo
+Software Developer - AI Trainer (Contract)job description opens in a new window DataAnnotation
+Chicago, IL